quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 when, and only when, they appear in all capitals, as shown here.

+## Server Deployments of QUIC {#server-terms}

+While this document mainly discusses a single QUIC server, it is common for deployments of QUIC servers to include a fleet of multiple servers.
+We therefore define the following terms:

+Supported Versions:

+: This is the set of versions supported by a given individual server.

+Fully-Deployed Versions:

+: This is the set of QUIC versions that is supported by every single QUIC server in this deployment.

+Partially-Deployed Versions:

+: This is the set of versions supported by a given individual server, but which aren't supported by every single QUIC server in this deployment.

 # Compatible Versions

 If A and B are two distinct versions of QUIC, A is said to be "compatible" with